Turkish television drama: Spain

-After Latin America success, there is great interest in Turkish TV series in Spain.
-The Spanish Nova channel started broadcasting the TV series 'Fatmagül'ün Suçu Ne' in 2018, and the series became the most watched series of the channel.
-After the TV series "Fatmagul", the Spanish channel began to air Turkish series like "Kara Para Ask", "Elif", "Ezel", "Sila", "Medcezir", "Anne", "One Thousand and One Nights" and "The Girl Named Feriha".
-At the same time, the series "Fatmagül'ün Suçu Ne" adapted as Alba by the Spanish Atresmedia.Kadın was the first Turkish drama success in prime time in Spain.
+Following their success in Latin America, Turkish TV series have attracted significant interest in Spain.
+In 2018, Spanish channel Nova started showing Fatmagül'ün Suçu Ne?, which went on to become its most popular series.
+Building on this success, Nova began airing other Turkish series, including Kara Para Aşk, Elif, Ezel, Sıla, Medcezir, Anne, One Thousand and One Nights, and Adını Feriha Koydum.
+At the same time, Spanish broadcaster Atresmedia adapted Fatmagül'ün Suçu Ne? as Alba.

-Turkish dramas; Kadın (as Mujer), Sen Çal Kapımı, Erkenci Kuş, Kızım, Bir Zamanlar Çukurova (as Tierra Amarga) and Sadakatsiz (Infiel) received high ratings on different channels in Spain.
-Kadin (Mujer) was the first Turkish series aired in prime time in Spain, it has managed to lead its time slot for a year, even facing great products and being broadcast for several days in a row.
-Sadakatsiz aired in Spain with an average audience of 2.3 million viewers, which makes it one of the foreign series with the best debut since 2020 Caner Cindoruk was on the cover of Spain's "Albacete A Mano" magazine for the promotion of the TV series "Sadakatsiz".
+Other Turkish dramas that have received high ratings on different Spanish channels include Kadın (adapted into Mujer), Sen Çal Kapımı, Erkenci Kuş, Kızım, Bir Zamanlar Çukurova (adapted into Tierra Amarga) and Sadakatsiz (adapted into Infiel).
+Kadın was the first Turkish series aired in prime time in Spain, it has managed to lead its time slot for a year, even facing great products and being broadcast for several days in a row.
+Sadakatsiz aired in Spain with an average audience of 2.3 million viewers, which makes it one of the foreign series with the best debut since 2020.
+Caner Cindoruk was on the cover of Spain's "Albacete A Mano" magazine for the promotion of the TV series Sadakatsiz.

 While it was being produced by Turkish Netflix, the series, Eğer Bilseydim, whose production was not made due to censorship, written by Ece Yörenç, will be broadcast by Spanish Netflix under the name of Si lo Hubiera Sabido.

-Spanish remake of Turkish drama, Anne, will air as Heridas on Antena 3.
-Another Spanish remake of Turkish drama, Son, aired as El Accidente on Telecinco in 2017.
+A Spanish remake of the Turkish drama Anne (Mother) will air as Heridas on Antena 3.
+Another Spanish remake of Turkish drama Son aired as El Accidente on Telecinco in 2017.

-THE MEDIAPRO STUDIO and MEDYAPIM established their Spanish-Turkish co-production company in 2022, focusing making Spanish remakes of Turkish dramas.
+Mediapro and Medyapım established a Spanish-Turkish co-production company in 2022, focusing making Spanish remakes of Turkish dramas.

-'Sadakatsiz' premiered with a powerful 18.1% rating on Antena 3 and 2,357,000 viewers and, it was the leader every Sunday and moves around a 14-15% share in Spain.
+Sadakatsiz premiered with a powerful 18.1% rating on Antena 3 and 2,357,000 viewers and, it was the leader every Sunday and moves around a 14-15% share in Spain.
 The final episode of Kızım (as Mi hija) aired as the most watched series on Antena 3 with an average of more than 2.4 million viewers and a 16.8% share, also placed it as a leader on Sunday nights.

-Çilek Kokusu will be broadcast by Mediaset Spain's Divinity channel under the name "Com olor a fresas".
+Çilek Kokusu will be broadcast by Mediaset Spain's Divinity channel under the name Com olor a fresas.
 The series will be broadcast every weekday.
 The same channel bought the broadcasting rights for Spain of Bu Şehir Arkandan Gelecek and Kaderimin Oyunu.